boschglobal/luisy/docs/source/reruns.rst

 Mechanics of the hash computation
 ---------------------------------
 The first idea is to create a hash value out of the sourcecode of every task.
-However it is not enough to only capture the code of the task itself, we also need to to capture:
+However it is not enough to only capture the code of the task itself, we also need to capture:

 * the sourcecode of functions, classes and constants used in the source code of the task